Bank of Slovenia: Overview

 The Bank of Slovenia is a non-governmental independent institution, obliged to periodically present a report on its operation to the National Assembly of Slovenia.
 Its primary task is to take care of the stability of the domestic currency and to ensure the liquidity of payments within the country and with foreign countries.
 It also acts as the supervisor of the banking system.

 The bank is headquartered in a prominent building in the center of Ljubljana, erected in 1920-1923 for the Ljubljana Credit Bank.

+2011 Banking Crisis

+Unlike the Baltic states of Eastern Europe, Slovenia maintained very strong state control over its banks after joining the European Union.
+This created an ecosystem of cross-lending between public banks and government-linked companies.
+When the 2008 global financial crisis finally hit Slovenia's economy, the system collapsed.
+The Slovenian state had to inject more than €3 billion into its own banks to prevent technical bankruptcy in 2013.
+Many public banks were privatized in the aftermath of the crisis.

+On March 22, 2018, Boštjan Jazbec announced his resignation as governor of the Bank of Slovenia, citing threats against his life.
+This followed his refusal to support the political authorities' decision to bail out the bankers during the 2011 crisis through the central bank.

+In October 2019, Boštjan Vasle clashed with parliament when a law was passed requiring the central bank to compensate bondholders of banks bailed out in December 2013.